top of page

 The hall burnt down in 1929.
 As the insurance covered only the value of the mortgage, rebuilding was not an option.

 The owner at the time of the fire was Fanny Lucretia Wale, the compiler of the book “A Record of Shelford Parva”.
-She had not lived in the Hall for a quarter of a century, having let it to a relative for much of that time.
+She had not lived in the Hall for over 40 years, having let it to relatives for much of that time.

 A fire, believed to have originated in the pantry, gutted the entire building.
 The roof caved in and there was little chance to retrieve any of the contents.